Body Talks: Music video

 The music video for the Kesha duet was released on 28 August 2018.
 The video features the band playing the song while Spiller dances around a red backdrop with a cane and Kesha sits on a gold throne, shouting through a megaphone.
-The duo utilize a number of randomly painted props, including bananas, pyramids, roosters, skulls, ice cream cones and lollipops.
+The duo utilize a number of randomly painted props, including bananas, pyramids, roosters, cherries, skulls, ice cream cones and lollipops.

 The music video for the non-duet version features the band in London on tour.